theguega/neural-mpc/report/main.typ

   caption: [Comparison of regression algorithms on the validation set (averaged over 5 runs).]
 )<regression_baseline>

 The results highlight the inherent non-linearity of the inverse dynamics mapping.
-Linear Regression failed to capture the underlying relationship ($R^2 approx 0.22$), exhibiting high variance across all torque dimensions.
+Linear Regression failed to capture the underlying relationship, exhibiting high variance across all torque dimensions.
 In contrast, non-linear methods performed significantly better.
 The MLP Regressor achieved the lowest overall Mean Squared Error ($0.053$) @regression_baseline, indicating its superior capability in minimizing large control deviations, which is critical for preventing hardware damage.
 While KNN Regressor achieved the highest Directional Accuracy ($99.87%$) and lowest MAE, its higher MSE suggests it suffers from occasional large prediction errors (outliers).
 Consequently, the MLP Regressor is selected as the primary candidate for the following experiments.

 #figure(
   image("figures/mse_per_torque.png", width: 90%),
-  caption: [Mean Squared Error per Torque Dimension], )<fig:mse_per_torque>
+  caption: [Mean Squared Error per Torque], )<fig:mse_per_torque>

-== Offline evaluation
+== Custom MLP
+== Time Series Models
 == Online evaluation (MuJoCo)

 = Future Work